 3. Tap local small business resources.

 Your biz community is an excellent source of insight and knowledge.
 You can connect with professionals who’ve been there, done that, and learned from their mistakes.
-Whether you work with a small business mentor or join a networking group, you’ll have access to folks who can help you hash out everything from hiring your first employee to figuring out what type of insurance your new roofing business will need.
+Whether you work with a small business mentor or join a networking group, you’ll have access to folks and assets that can help you hash out everything from hiring your first employee to figuring out what type of insurance your new roofing business will need.

 4. Understand business taxes.

 The IRS website is a good source of information for learning about federal small business taxes if you want to start a roofing business.
 Get started with the IRS’s Small Business and Self-Employed Tax Center.
 Also check out the tax obligations required by your state.
 You may need to pay local taxes too, so always check with your local municipalities for details.

 5. Understand your legal obligations.

-From local permits to state contracting licenses, get up-to-date on details regarding the legal obligations of running a roofing business.
+From local permits to state contracting licenses, starting a roofing business can be confusing.
+Get up-to-date on details regarding the legal obligations of running a roofing business.
 Local business mentors, contracting or roofing colleagues, and networking groups can often point you in the right direction for expert advice.

 6. Consider equipment investments carefully.